circonus-labs/libmtev/docs-md/development/logging.md

 The C logging API requires directing each log statements to an `mtev_log_stream_t`.
 There are four builtin log stream: `mtev_stderr`, `mtev_error`, `mtev_notice`, and `mtev_debug`.
-Their behvior can be modified via configuration or programmatically via the API.
+Their behavior can be modified via configuration or programmatically via the API.

-Before uing the log system it must be initialized via `mtev_log_init(int debug)`, but `mtev_main` handles this for you.
+Before using the log system it must be initialized via `mtev_log_init(int debug)`, but `mtev_main` handles this for you.

 #### Startup sequence

-Within your `child_main` that is called by `mtev_main`, you should reopnen all logs and then enable rotation (config driven).
+Within your `child_main` that is called by `mtev_main`, you should reopen all logs and then enable rotation (config driven).

 ```c